marymlucas/COVID-19/covid-19-reopenings.md

-Legend for Vertical Lines: Blue dotted: the date when the state first went into lockdown Green dotted: the date when the state started to reopen Red dotted: Memorial Day (lots of reports in the press about people not observing social distancing) Magenta solid: George Floyd is killed by a police man kneeling on his neck and asphyxiating him, and nationwide anti-racism (BLM) protests erupt across the US (and the world)
+Legend for Vertical Lines: Blue dotted: the date when the state first went into lockdown Green dotted: the date when the state started to reopen Red dotted: Memorial Day (lots of reports in the press about people not observing social distancing) Magenta solid: Nationwide anti-racism (BLM) protests erupt across the US (and the world) Protests start after George Floyd is killed by a police man kneeling on his neck and asphyxiating him.

 ## Alabama